What is Important for Researchers?

 Two other types of systematic review that are of use in software engineering are:

 - Tertiary studies.
 These are systematic reviews where the empirical studies are themselves secondary studies.
 See (Petersen, Vakkalanka & Kuzniarz, 2015), Guidelines for conducting systematic mapping studies in software engineering: An update.
 This form of review is often used to investigate how SE researchers are performing the systematic review process.
 However, they can also be used to compare and contrast different systematic reviews performed on the same topic.
 Tertiary studies are a useful source of information about secondary studies.
 See, for example, the paper by (Kamei et al., 2021), who analysed 446 systematic reviews published before 2019, in venues with a minimum h5-index (20 for conferences and 25 for journals).
 The list of papers, including abstracts, is available here.
+A sub-division of the tertiary review is the umbrella review, which “allows the findings of reviews relevant to a review question to be compared and contrasted”.
+An umbrella review can therefore be regarded as being a ‘systematic review of systematic reviews’.
+See (Aromataris et al., 2015)

 - Rapid Reviews (RRs).
 Formally, a rapid review is a “form of knowledge synthesis that accelerates the process of conducting a traditional systematic review through streamlining or omitting various methods to produce evidence for stakeholders in a resource-efficient manner”.
 The first example of an RR in software engineering was reported by Cartaxo and his colleagues in 2018, see (Cartaxo, Pinto & Soares, 2018) The role of rapid reviews in supporting decision-making in software engineering practice.
 For a comparison of systematic reviews and rapid reviews, see (Caraxo, Pinto & Soares, 2020) Rapid Reviews in Software Engineering.